• Skip to Content

 Graduate Dietetic Internship

 The Graduate Dietetic Internship is a two-year combined master’s/internship program for individuals who have completed at least a bachelor’s degree, as well as the Accreditation Council for Education in Nutrition and Dietetics (ACEND) coursework requirements from a Didactic Program in Dietetics (DPD).
 The dietetic internship provides the supervised practice experience that is required to be eligible to take the registration examination for dietitians.
 The combined program offers interns the opportunity to complete a Master of Science degree in addition to the required supervised practice component.
-There is a thesis as well as a non-thesis option for the master' degree.
+There is a thesis as well as a non-thesis option for the master's degree.
 The program will provide interns with at least 1,000 hours of supervised practice experience.
 Students will be required to complete the necessary degree requirements for the college.
-Additionally, to receive a verification statement to sit for the registered dietitian examination, all students will need to complete the course work listed below.
-Substations of classes will need the approval of the faculty adviser and the Dietetic Internship Director.
-For additional information contact the program director Dr. Nettie Freshour at (304) 293-2651.
+Additionally, to receive a verification statement to sit for the registered dietitian examination, all students will need to complete the Area of Emphasis in Dietetics.
+Substitutions of classes will need the approval of the faculty adviser and the Dietetic Internship Director.

 Faculty